bsvars/2025-06-iifosf/README.md

 ## Future developments

-1.  **bvarPANELs** - Bayesian forecasting of labour market outcomes for the ILO
+1.  **bvarPANELs** - Bayesian forecasting of labour market outcomes for the ILO using Panel VARs
 2.  **bsvarTVPs** with Annika - Time-varying identification of Structural VARs as an extension to **bsvars**
 3.  **bsvarCFs** with Dan - Bayesian forecasting with VARs subject to soft and hard restrictions as an extension to **bsvars** and **bsvarSIGNs**
 4.  **bvarNWish** with Andres and Rui - Bayesian forecasting with VARs with flexible shrinkage